Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Introduction

 \section{Introduction}

-The development of new materials is a fundamentally iterative process, with early metallurgical practices revolving around ad-hoc methods like “heat it and beat it” or “cook and look” to gradually refine manufacturing techniques.
-It is only in the last century or so with the advent of microscopy that metallurgy has transitioned from a craft discipline into materials science \cite{cahn2024transition}.
-Much of the challenge in modern materials development results from the complex relationships between processing conditions and resultant properties, and slow exploration leaves new materials systems at risk of stagnating and falling into the developmental ``Valley of Death'' \cite{AcceleratingTechnologyTransition2004}.
-In an attempt to accelerate the development process, integrated computational materials engineering (ICME) methodologies like microstructure sensitive design (MSD) \cite{fullwoodMicrostructureSensitiveDesign2010} and microstructure informatics (MI) \cite{wodoMicrostructuralInformaticsAccelerating2016} are being developed to establish data-driven approaches to the mapping of the processing-structure-property relationships (PSPRs).
+Accelerated materials exploration hinges on a data-driven mapping between processing conditions and the resulting microstructure that is both low-dimensional and invertible.
+In this work, we make three related contributions: first, we introduce a stochastic representation of microstructure in which the microstructure itself is treated as a random variable governed by the processing protocol rather than a static image; second, we formulate quantitative dimensionality and invertibility criteria based on manifold theory to assess whether a descriptor captures the intrinsic degrees of freedom of the process and can be uniquely mapped back to it; third, we apply these criteria to compare several candidate descriptors and determine which best preserves the controllable features of the underlying process.

 A key strategy for successful technology development as proposed by the National Research Council is through “quick, iterative development cycles”, with quantifiable measurements providing feedback information on the impact of developmental changes \cite{AcceleratingTechnologyTransition2004}.
 In order to enable these rapid cycles, data-driven practices and quantitative analysis can be used to formalize the relationships between processing, structure, properties, and performance, defining a mapping between these domains --- termed the \textit{material manifold}.

-For this purpose, we define the notion of \textit{navigability} on the material manifold as the ability to make predictable changes between the processing and structure domains within a full feedback control loop.
-This enables iterative development and optimization to reach a target material structure having desired properties and performance, intuitively following the approach of a process design engineer.
-Stochastic descriptors permit knowledge of quantitative distances between material states, a necessary aspect of navigability.

-This work utilizes two concepts for establishing mappings between the processing and structure domains to enable informative, quantitative feedback for rapid material development: material state descriptors and the manifold hypothesis.
-The stochastic representation of microstructure allows us to establish material state descriptors by defining ``microstructure'' as a random variable controlled by processing conditions, rather than the more traditional interpretation of ``microstructure'' as an image \cite{niezgodaStochasticRepresentationMicrostructure2010}.
-Paired with the manifold hypothesis, which asserts that high-dimensional data can be “described by a function of only a few underlying parameters” \cite{cayton2005algorithms}, the relationship between processing conditions and potential microstructure states can be mapped out across the design space, constructing the material manifold.